timelessnesses/countable/README.md

 There's 2 types you can host this bot.

 - Replit (likely the easiest)
+- Docker (easier than replit and can be scaled)
 - Others (applies to others that they don't show the files publicly)

 ## Replit